isaiah76/keystone/README.md

 This Bash script is designed to automate the maintenance and update tasks for Arch Linux and its derivatives like Manjaro, EndeavourOS, etc.

-## Features

-- **System Checks**: Verifies network connectivity and checks for a locked `pacman` database before starting the script.
+-  Verifies network connectivity and checks for a locked `pacman` database before starting the script.
-- **Mirrorlist Update**: Can use `reflector` (for Arch) or `pacman-mirrors` (for Manjaro) to find the fastest and most up to date package servers.
+-  Can use `reflector` (for Arch) or `pacman-mirrors` (for Manjaro) to find the fastest and most up to date package servers.
-- **Full System Update**: Does a system update `pacman -Syu` and updates packages from the AUR, Flatpak, etc.
+-  Does a system update `pacman -Syu` and updates packages from the AUR, Flatpak, etc.
-- **Safe Cleaning**:
 -  Removes orphaned packages that are no longer needed.
 -  Safely cleans the package cache using `paccache`, keeping recent versions for easy downgrades.
 -  Clears out broken or partial package downloads.
-- **System Checks**:
 -  Checks for `.pacnew` files.
 -  Verifies `pacman` database consistency.
 -  Looks for broken symbolic links in system directories.
 -  Checks for failed `systemd` units.
-- **Customizable:**
 -  Logs all operations to `var/log/keystone-YYYY-MM-DD.log`.
-    - Supports a configuration file at `/etc/keystone.conf`
+-  Supports a configuration file at `/etc/keystone.conf`.
 -  Dry-Run mode to see what would happen without making any changes.

 ## Installation
 **Manual**